Mazamars312/Analogue-Amiga/README.md

 ## Can we write to floppy disks at this moment?

-* No, I have the code ready, but I want to check it before releasing it.
+* No, I have the code ready, but due to a bug in the framework Im holding off on releasing it as it will damage files on the sdcard.

 ## When are writable disks and Harddrives going to be working?

 * Now that the framework for the MPU has been built, this is a matter of getting the C++ code working with the MPU and APF interface.
+There is also the sram being connected and tested to see if we can use this as a buffer as well.

 ## Wait, you have another CPU in the FPGA???